tiru-r/go-qga/README.md

 # go-qga

-**go-qga** is a Go library to interact with the **QEMU Guest Agent** using the **QEMU Machine Protocol (QMP)**.
+**go-qga** is a high-performance Go library for interacting with the **QEMU Guest Agent** using the **QEMU Machine Protocol (QMP)**.

-It provides a strongly-typed, extensible API to communicate with virtual machines for automation, introspection, and management purposes.
+It provides both simple and advanced APIs with optimistic error handling, connection pooling, async execution, and comprehensive testing infrastructure for reliable VM automation and management.

 ---

 ## 🚀 Features

-- 📡 Communicates with QEMU Guest Agent over Unix sockets
-- 🔒 Auto-generated strongly-typed QMP commands
-- 🔁 JSON (un)marshalling of requests and responses
+- 🚀 **High Performance**: Optimistic error handling, connection pooling, and async execution
+- 📡 **Multiple APIs**: Simple client for basic use, executor for advanced scenarios
+- 🔒 **Type Safety**: Strongly-typed command interface with structured error handling
-- 🧪 Built-in test server for command validation
+- 🧪 **Testing Infrastructure**: Built-in test agents (Simple, Fast, Perfect) for development
+- 🔁 **Connection Management**: Unix socket transport with automatic reconnection
+- ⚡ **Worker Pools**: Concurrent command execution with configurable workers
-- 🛠️ Designed for extensibility and code generation
+- 🛠️ **Extensible**: Clean interfaces for custom commands and transports

 ---